casidiablo/ganjika/README.md

 # ganjika

-Provides the `def-java-fns` macro which will define clojure-like functions out of a Java class or object.
-It's meant to make it easier to wrap Java libraries without the usual boilerplate.
-It also provides coercion by from clojure to Java types and data structures.
+Ganjika is a library that makes Java interop more clojurish.
+It provides the `def-java-fns` macro which will define clojure-like functions out of a Java class or object.
+This is what it does for you:

+- Makes unnecessary to write/use the usual boilerplate associated with wrapping Java libraries
+- Optional and customizable layer of type coercion
+- Optional currying
+- Optional namespacing
+- Optional type-hinting

 ## Usage